SecretVal/kix/README.md

     - nix flakes
     - git

-1. Install/activate all the dependencies.
+1. Install all the dependencies.
 2. Clone this git repo.
 3. In the repo you just cloned run:
 ```sh